joe-aswonvos/ci-bootstrap-individual-project/README.md

 - Identify 20 terms or concepts taken as assumed knowledge in the content and link to relevant articles on Wikipedia
 - Update the contact form to enable users to suggest further unfamiliar terms to be linked

+AI - As a user, I should be able to click on unfamiliar terms to access reputable sources like Wikipedia for more information.

 ---

 ## Design Decisions